syedwajid01/JavaLLDCheatsheet/DESIGN_PATTERNS.md

 # Design Patterns

 This document provides a quick reference to common design patterns used in software engineering.
+Design patterns are reusable solutions to commonly occurring problems within a given context in software design.

 ## Table of Contents